-Venezeula, US reach prisoner swap deal
+Venezuela, US reach prisoner swap deal as tensions ease

-As part of the agreement, US President Joe Biden agreed to grant clemency to Alex Saab, an ally of Nicolas Maduro.
+Ten prisoners arrive back in the US and Maduro ally Alex Saab returns to Venezuela after US President Joe Biden grants him clemency.

-The United States has reached a deal to secure the release of 10 citizens from Venezuela, including six people who it said had been wrongfully detained, according to the White House.
+The 10 American prisoners freed by Venezuela in exchange for a jailed ally of President Nicolas Maduro, have arrived back in the United States in the latest sign of improving relations between Washington and Caracas.

 Keep readinglist of 3 items